oneapi-src/oneDNN/source/programming_model.rst

 connect a producer OP to a consumer OP through a logical tensor.
 The graph constructed is immutable.
 The purpose of creating the graph object is to get partitions.
 After partitions are created, the graph object is not useful anymore.
 Once users get partitions, users should not add OP to the graph.
-The order of OPs being added to the graph is considered as the order of OP being executed.

 oneDNN Graph defines operation set.
 Users should convert their DNN operation definition to oneDNN Graph operation for graph construction.
 For operation